 With a Life Time Digital Membership, you have access to the Health Source, which is your gateway to more than 20 years of trusted content from across Life Time, including Experience Life (Life Time’s award-winning whole-life health and fitness magazine).
 You’ll find fitness guidance from trainers, nutrition advice from registered dietitians, and more tips, perspectives, and science-based guidance.

 Try new recipes, learn about supplementation, and read about time management and how to manage stress and anxiety.
 When I was in college, I constantly had questions about the strange sleep habits of those around me and how that affected their health, ways to boost my immune system during cold season on campus, and how to pick a quality vitamin or if I should be using protein powder.

-In this section of the app, you can also find the Life Time Talks podcast, where you can hear from experts on a wide variety of health topics.
+In the Health Talks section of the app you’ll find the Life Time Talks podcast, where you can hear from experts on a wide variety of health topics.
 I totally would have tuned in as I walked from one class to the next.

 It’s supportive of mental well-being.
 Let’s face it, plenty of college students are overwhelmed.
 Rates of stress levels continue to climb, with one recent study showing that 57 percent of college students reported experiencing “more than average stress.”

 Meditation and mindfulness are effective tools for supporting your overall well-being, including relieving stress, tension, and anxiety, and improving focus.
 Included in the Life Time Digital Membership are a variety of guided meditations designed to help with everything from stress release to better sleep.
 These exercises span from just two-minute commitments to 15-minute sessions — the perfect length to fit into a packed college schedule.

 Getting a digital membership might just be easier than activating a library card or finding a textbook.